 Finally, the same insurance warning applies, but there’s an additional warning with prepaid credit cards: I recommend keeping your empty ones in case you would have to do a return for a refund (sometimes the original card is required).

 List of retailers that can indirectly count as a grocery store

-Some gift cards are available at just one of the retailers, some are available everywhere, some are not always in stock everywhere either… but this gives you a good idea of the possibilities, at least based on my own findings here in Québec (I would assume the selection is similar Canada-wide).
+As mentioned, some gift cards are available at just one of the retailers, some are available everywhere, some are not always in stock everywhere either… but this gives you a good idea of the possibilities.

 - Hudson’s Bay

 Hardware & home